gigalixir/gigalixir-cli/docs/source/main.rst

 Cleaning Your Cache
 -------------------

-There is an extra flags you can pass to clean your cache before building in case you need it, but you need git 2.9.0 or higher for it to work.
+There is an extra flag you can pass to clean your cache before building in case you need it, but you need git 2.9.0 or higher for it to work.

 .. code-block:: bash